Reed-Carter/Emissions-by-Country/README.md

 ### Visualizations:
 Once the datasets were cleaned and consolidated, the team created data visualizations and analysis (using Looker Studio) leveraging the constructed dimension and fact tables outlined above.

-Below is a bar and line combo graph that shows GDP compared to Population and Energy Consumption, that was put together by Ruben:
+Below is a bar and line combo graph that was push together by Ruben that shows GDP compared to Population and Energy Consumption:

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/dbe92c8b-ccd3-41d9-b269-5964eb9717c3/page/f94CD" frameborder="0" style="border:0" allowfullscreen></iframe>

-The scale of GDP (trillions of dollars), population (billions), and Energy consumption (thousands of kwatts) posed an issue for the visualization, but by embedding this report the user is able to see the individual values for energy consumption which shows the consistent trend that population and energy consumption growth align with the growth of GDP.
+The scale of GDP (trillions of dollars), population (billions), and Energy consumption (thousands of terawatt-hours) posed an issue for the visualization, but by embedding this report the user is able to see the individual values for energy consumption which shows the consistent trend that population and energy consumption growth align with the growth of GDP.
 Also the timeframe of 1965 through 2016 was chosen as consumption data prior to 1965 was missing and GDP data goes up to 2016.

 <br>